Mholliday6611/GitExample/readme.md

 ## What is a push?
 Pusing allows us to move any new commits to a remote repository.
 So in this case we can push our commits to github.

+## What are branches?
+Branches are different versions of our repo created from a commit.
+They allow us to work on different versions of our project simultaneously with others and keep our work independent.
+Master/Main branch is usually the default branch with the most changes.

+## What is merging?
+Merging is taking the code from one branch and merging it to another.
+Usually we'll have feature branches that branched of the Main branch and we'll merge once the feature is complete.